 1121.04 Gauge Certification.

-Gauge Accuracy Certification.
+Gauge Accuracy Verification.

+The Department will verify candidate gauges for use via two methods:

+Field Verification

 At the assigned date and time, prepare a test site for the candidate gauge at the location identified by the Department.
-Perform one-minute direct transmission mode tests at 8-inch and at 12-inch depths for density readings, and a one-minute backscatter mode test for the moisture reading.
+Perform one-minute direct transmission mode tests at 8-inch and at 12-inch depths for density readings, and a one-minute backscatter mode test for density and the moisture reading.
 Results from these tests must fall within the acceptable tolerances.
-The Department will perform a direct transmission mode test with the Department’s gauge in the same hole and at the same depth as the candidate’s gauge.
-The acceptable tolerances, with respect to the Department’s values, are 1) the wet density should compare within ±2.0 pounds per cubic foot and 2) the moisture should compare within ±1.2 %.
+The Department will perform testing with the Department’s gauge in the same hole and at the same depths as the candidate’s gauge.
+The acceptable tolerances, with respect to the Department’s values, are 1) the wet density should compare within ±2.0 pounds per cubic foot and 2) the moisture should compare within ±1.2 percent.

+Shop Verification

+At the assigned date and time, bring the candidate gauge to the ODOT Nuclear Shop.
+Utilizing calibration blocks identified by the Department, perform one-minute direct transmission mode tests at 8-inch and at 12-inch depths for density readings, and a one-minute backscatter mode test for density and the moisture reading.
+Results from these tests must fall within the acceptable tolerances.
+The acceptable tolerances, with respect to the Department’s values, are 1) the wet density should compare within ±2.0 pounds per cubic foot and 2) the moisture should compare within ±1.2 percent.

 Certification Period.
-Gauges remain certified unless the calibration is updated, Independent Assurance testing is unfavorable or suspicion of the gauge’s consistent accuracy by the Department is evident.
-The gauge owner will remedy the gauge’s inaccuracy and prove its accuracy by revalidating the gauge per 1121.04.A.
+Gauges will remain certified for 12 months from the verification date unless the calibration is updated, Independent Assurance testing is unfavorable or suspicion of the gauge’s consistent accuracy by the Department is evident.
+The gauge owner will remedy the gauge’s inaccuracy and prove its accuracy by reverifying the gauge according to 1121.04.A.